AbinayaB04/GoLassie-Hackathon/README.md

 # GoLassie-Hackathon

 # Dental Insurance Payer Processing System
-This project implements a robust system to process, deduplicate, and normalize payer information in the dental insurance industry.
+Implements a robust system to process, deduplicate, and normalize payer information in the dental insurance industry.
 Designed to handle variations in payer data across multiple sources, the system features a scalable architecture for file uploads, fuzzy matching, data mapping, and standardization.

 # Features
 ### Payer Data Mapping: